AntoinePaques/MocktailGPT/packages/@mocktailgpt/ts/README.md

 The command accepts `--config`, `--input`, `--output` and `--force` options to override defaults.
 Any custom `mutator` specified in the config will automatically be wrapped in the generated `globalMutator.ts`.

+Running `mocktail generate` also writes `msw.ts`, `mockServiceWorker.js` and `globalMockMutator.ts` in the output directory so you can mock the API locally.

 The legacy `mocktail` command without sub-commands still works and accepts an optional config path.

 The CLI wraps `orval` with default mutators based on OpenAI.